-Chart 1 Analysis Does the project identify and analyze gender issues relevant to the project objectives or components?
-Was a gender assessment conducted and are findings relevant to the design of the project?
-Are results of consultations with women/girls and/or other vulner- able groups or NGOs that focus on these groups reported?
-Actions Are there specific or targeted actions that address minimizing gaps women and men?
-Impacts Are specific gender and sex-disaggregated indicators present in the results framework?
-Is an evaluation planned in which gender specific impacts are to be considered?
+Table 2.
+DRM/Gender Main Components Does the project identify and analyze gender issues relevant to theproject objectives or components?
+Analysis Was a gender assessment conducted and are findings relevant tothe design of the project? • Are results of consultations with women/girls and/or other vulnerable groups or NGOs that focus on these groups reported?
+Actions Are there specific or targeted actions that address minimizing gapswomen and men?
+Tunnanta Women Are specific gender and sex-disaggregated indicators present in theresults framework?
+Impacts Is an evaluation planned in which gender specific impacts are to beconsidered?

-Chart 2.
+Table 3.
 DRM/Gender Indicators Does the project appraisal document (PAD) identify the specific gender gaps with respect to the problem that is being addressed?
 If yes, does the PAD explain or indicate potential causes of the identified gaps?
 Yes or No Is the project required to conduct a more detailed gender analysis prior to or at an early stage of implementation?
 Yes or No Does the PAD indicate what opportunities there are to promote women's leadership and empowerment as a result of the project?
 Yes or No Does the PAD require stand-alone or integrated activities to ensure the project is reducing the gender gaps between males and females that were identified in the gender analysis/assessment?
 Yes or No Does the PAD require monitoring plans to track the differential impact of these activities on male and female beneficiaries?
 Yes or No Does the PAD require data to be disaggregated by sex?
 Yes or No Does the project seek to remove barriers to women's ownership and control over assets Yes or No Does the PAD enhance women's voice and agency and seek to engage men and boys Yes or No Are there components that have a direct Gender-DRM relationship?
 Yes or No Sections/ page numbers from PAD that could be used as examples of good practice Page Numbers Gender (Y/N) or Gender Informed Yes or No